 - Identify a Club Advisor and have them review and sign the petition and the Club Advisor Agreement

 - Develop a Constitution and/or Bylaws for your Club.
 You may use the template provided or review the handout on how to develop one of your own

 - Submit (1) (2) and (3) to the ASUCC Activities Officer.

 - Attend the ASUCC Leadership Board meeting, where your Club Petition form will be reviewed.
 For winter term 2019, the ASUCC Leadership Board meets every Tuesday at Noon in the Student Center Bistro (located in the back left of the Cafeteria)

 - Once approved, you will need to meet with Marjan Coester, Director for Student Engagement, for a club orientation.

 Campus Interfaith Coalition

-This club is focused on providing opportunities to members to travel and see productions across the Pacific Northwest.
-Another goal of the club is to stimulate creativity and serve the campus with cultural recreational offerings.
+This purpose of this club is to stimulate creativity and serve the campus with cultural and recreational offerings.

 UCC Social Justice League